zenvia/zenvia-openapi-spec/spec/tags/templates.md

 ### ACTIONS

-Allows your customer to call a phone number and visit a website.
+Allows your customer to visit a website, call a phone number or send a product catalog.

 ### QUICK REPLIES